 Some examples of this type of tree are Ficus.
 Indoor bonsai are bonsai grown for the indoor environment.
 Traditionally, bonsai trees are temperate climate trees that are grown in the open air.
 Tropical and subtropical tree species can be grown to grow and thrive indoors, with some suitable for the aesthetics of traditional outdoor or wild bonsai shaped bonsai.

-Caring for bonsai indoors and where your bonsai is placed is an important factor for your health.
+Caring for bonsai indoors and where your bonsai is placed is an important factor for your health, it is also like tree care like pruning and tree trimming.
 In reality, there is no such thing as an indoor tree, only trees that can survive indoors.
 Houses are generally darker, warmer and drier than outdoors.
 Keep light, temperature and humidity in mind when placing your bonsai.

 Most bonsai stores also function as nurseries, so you might want to take a look at this directory for some options.
 You can overcome this limitation by placing your bonsai in the sunniest window, but be careful to place it too close to the glass, as this could generate unnecessary heat.
 You can check the details of bonsai fertilization correctly by reading the sections dedicated to bonsai fertilization on this website.
 Indoor bonsai show a strong preference for warm temperatures between 64 and 75 Fahrenheit (10 and 23 Celsius) during the day.